rbawden/Similarity-cour-de-cassation/README.md

 ```
 bash scripts/prepare_similarity_data.sh
 ```
+The extracted information can be found in `data/similarity/dataset` for the original (gold) information and `data/similarity/predicted/` for the predicted information.

 Part of step A requires the predicted keyword sequences to have been generated.
 If they have not been generated, you will receive a warning message.
 You should run step B (below) and then run step A a second time once the predicted files are present.